NOAA-CSL/MELODIES-MONET/docs/develop/developers_guide.rst

 we clone the repositories and create a conda environment that references them.

 .. note::
-   If you are installing MELODIES MONET on NCAR Cheyenne or NOAA Hera follow these machine specific instructions instead.
+   If you are installing MELODIES MONET on NCAR Casper or NOAA Hera follow these machine specific instructions instead.

-   - :ref:`NCAR Cheyenne <appendix/machine-specific-install:NCAR HPC Cheyenne/Casper>`
+   - :ref:`NCAR Casper <appendix/machine-specific-install:NCAR HPC Derecho/Casper>`
    - :ref:`NOAA Hera <appendix/machine-specific-install:NOAA HPC Hera>`

 .. important::